SS Tobruk: Career

 Postwar, Tobruk continued in Polish Government service.
-On 21 June 1946, the ship entered Gdynia in Poland for the first time.
+On 21 June 1946, the ship entered her homeport Gdynia in Poland for the first time.
 After disbanding of Gdynia Ameryka Line, from 1951 the Tobruk became part of Polish Ocean Lines fleet.
 In 1950 during a storm in the Bay of Biscay in order to prevent the ship from crashing into the local reefs the crew improvised a sail, saving the ship; this is the only known example of a modern bulk carrier using a sail.
-In June 1967 Tobruk was given to other Polish state-owned operator, Polska Żegluga Morska (Polsteam), but was stricken already in November 1967.
+In June 1967 Tobruk was transferred to other Polish state-owned operator, Polska Żegluga Morska (Polsteam), but was stricken already in November 1967.
 She was scrapped at Gdynia by June 1968.

 In popular culture

 The wartime history of the ship has been portrayed in a novel S.S.
-Tobruk – w konwojach śmierci (SS Tobruk – in the convoys of death) by Jana Kazimierza Sawickiego.
+Tobruk – w konwojach śmierci (SS Tobruk – in the convoys of death) by Jan Kazimierz Sawicki.